Trenton, New Jersey: Local government

 In February 2023, Judge William Anklowitz of the New Jersey Superior Court heard a case for election challenges in the North Ward runoff election for both candidates Algernon Ward and Jennifer Williams.
 Three of the ballots Ward contested were all rejected because they were mail-in ballots that were returned without the required inner envelope.
 The other rejection Ward challenged was a case involving a cure letter that a voter sent to the wrong place, leading to it being not counted.
 Williams contested one ballot that was not counted due to it having both a vote for Ward and for Williams.
 Judge Anklowitz determined that the slash through Ward's vote signaled the voter's intention to vote for Williams and thus determined the vote should have been counted.
 These election challenges were heard following a recount that was held that did not change the outcome of the vote.
 Jennifer Williams thus remained to hold her seat on Trenton City Council for the North Ward seat.

-In February 2022, the city council appointed Sonya Wilkins to fill the at-large seat expiring in December 2022 that had been held by Jerell A. Blakeley until he resigned from office the previous month to take a job outside the state.

 Mayor's conviction and removal from office

 On February 7, 2014, Tony F. Mack and his brother, Raphiel, were convicted by a federal jury of bribery, fraud and extortion, based on the details of their participation in a scheme to take money in exchange for helping get approvals to develop a downtown parking garage as part of a sting operation by law enforcement.
 Days after the conviction, the office of the New Jersey Attorney General filed motions to have Mack removed from office, as state law requires the removal of elected officials after convictions for corruption.
-Initially, Mack fought the removal of him from the office but on February 26, a superior court judge ordered his removal and any actions taken by Mack between February 7 and the 26th could have been reversed by Muschal.
+Initially, Mack fought the removal of him from the office but on February 26, a superior court judge ordered his removal and any actions taken by Mack between February 7 and February 26 could have been reversed by Muschal.
 Previously, Mack's housing director quit after it was learned he had a theft conviction.
 His chief of staff was arrested trying to buy heroin.
 His half-brother, whose authority he elevated at the city water plant, was arrested on charges of stealing.
 His law director resigned after arguing with Mack over complying with open-records laws and potential violations of laws prohibiting city contracts to big campaign donors.

 From February 7 to July 1, 2014, the acting mayor was George Muschal who retroactively assumed the office on that date due to Mack's felony conviction, who had taken office on July 1, 2010.
 Muschal, who was council president, was selected by the city council to serve as the interim mayor to finish the term.